As we get older and the prostate increases in size, most men start experiencing urinary changes. One of them is a reduction in the flow of urine.

 How long is the hospital stay?

 There are three types of urethroplasty and different types of patients.
-However, in most cases, it is done as an outpatient procedure.
+However, in most cases, it is an outpatient procedure.
 You may not need to stay the night in the hospital or have a very short stay.
 Still, you will leave the operating table with a Foley catheter placed through the penis.

 Every instruction about how to use it and keep it clean will be given to you before discharge.
 After two or three weeks, the urethral catheter will be taken out.
 Throughout that time, you will be given antibiotics and need to take them as instructed.